AdyGCode/SaaS-FED-Notes/2026/Session-06/Slides-06-3-Topics-CRUD/slides.md

 # Recap Checklist

-- [ ]  I can define safe vs idempotent and pick verbs accordingly.
+- [ ]  I can choose appropriate HTTP verbs (safe vs idempotent) and apply them using Laravel resource routes.
 - [ ]  I can map CRUD/BREAD to routes, names, and status codes.
 - [ ]  I can create resourceful routes and rely on route model binding.
 - [ ]  I can validate with Form Requests (web gets redirect+errors, API gets